-Having read such an inspiring introduction, it is hard to believe that this young Christian woman suffered from depression and suicidal tendencies, which resulted in three suicide attempts, for 35 years, all the while portraying to the world a profile of an accomplished, successful businesswoman.
+Having read such an inspiring introduction, it is hard to believe that this Christian woman suffered from depression and suicidal tendencies, which resulted in three suicide attempts, for 35 years, all the while portraying to the world a profile of an accomplished, successful businesswoman.

 Jemma, known to many as Jemz, was born in the late 60’s into a typical strict Caribbean family.
 The second of seven children, she recalls much of her childhood as one steeped with great responsibility.

 “From the age of five life revolved around work and chores, and I saw nothing wrong with it.
 The completion of chores to the highest degree was a perfect medium for securing my parent’s love as I worked to gain their approval.
-My mother brought my older sister and I up to be ladies, who could cook, clean and look after the house.
+My mother brought my older sister and me up to be ladies, who could cook, clean, and look after the house.
 It was important that should anything happen to her we would know how to fend for ourselves.
 Her ways were strict but in many ways highly beneficial.”

 Jemma recalls her early years as being somewhat lonely and fearful